GlobalEnergyMonitor/GCCT-Dashboard/gcct-dashboard-main/README.md

+# Test dashboard created
+Code updated and test dashboard created on local machine by Josh on 1/7/2024.
+Only the data ticker works, charts are not loading at all.

 # Code updated based on flourish graphics
 Josh updated the relevant code in the public data folder for the data ticker and each of the 4 visualizations on 12/20/2024